3 REASONS WHY YOU NEED A BRAND VOICE

 Life-changing, I know.

-But I walked by a Califia Farms product display a few weeks ago and read this on the back of their almond milk packaging:
+I walked by a Califia Farms product display a few weeks ago and saw the words “puppies” and “butterfly kisses” on the back of their almond milk packaging.

 I smiled to myself and with a "SOLD!" - hustled that baby into my shopping cart after a quick once-over of the ingredients.